All Episodes

 We'll be back after this.

-You know it and I know it.
+You know it, and I know it.

 Meeting and surpassing all audience expectations on a daily basis.

-This morning in Washington, D.C., the Republican standard bearer, Senator McCain, spoke to the National Federation of Independent Business and eBay 2008 National Small Business Summit.
+This morning in Washington, D.C., the Republican standard-bearer, Senator McCain, spoke to the National Federation of Independent Business and eBay 2008 National Small Business Summit.

-He said this to a sm to a to a business summit.
+He said this to a business summit.

 Something is seriously wrong when the American people are left to bear the consequences of reckless corporate conduct while the offenders themselves are packed off with another 40 or 50 million for the road.